 You won’t really be able to take pleasure in anything, and you may notice weight loss due to a lack of interest in food.
-Weirdly enough, you will either not be able to sleep at all, or you will find yourself sleeping too much.
+Weirdly enough, you wil not be able to sleep at all, or you will find yourself sleeping too much.
 Regardless of your sleep state, you will struggle with a complete lack of energy and desire to do anything.

-These major depressive episodes last for a pretty long time, putting you at a significant risk of suicide, especially for those unprepared for it.
+These major depressive episodes last for a pretty long time, putting you at significant risk of suicide, especially for those unprepared for it.

 Symptoms in Children and Teens